Rise of the Tomb Raider: Sales

 Some gaming journalists were concerned about Rise of the Tomb Raiders sales, since it was released on the same day as Fallout 4 (a highly anticipated game from Bethesda Game Studios, which also had Microsoft as its marketing partner).
 However, Microsoft believed that the games would not compete with one another.
 It was the fourth best-selling game in the United Kingdom in its week of release (behind Fallout 4, Call of Duty: Black Ops III and FIFA 16).
 The game however did not sell well enough in the month after its release to appear on the NPD Group chart.
 According to Square Enix, its initial commercial performance was "solid"; game director Brian Horton and Microsoft executive Aaron Greenberg said that Microsoft Studios and Square Enix were satisfied with the game's sales.
 Digitally, the Windows version sold three times better than the Xbox One version in the first month of release.

 Rise of the Tomb Raider had sold over one million units by the end of 2015.
-The game had sold nearly seven million units by November 2017.
-It had sold 11.8 million units by November 2021.
+The game had sold nearly seven million units by November 2017, and 11.8 million units by November 2021.